Sets and reps can be so confusing, I am here to set the record straight!

 I wanted to write a post about this on its own because it’s so intimidating as a beginner to get a grip on all of the “lingo”.
-So here is where you will find out; what a set is, what a rep is, and how to write/read them.
-You’ll be an expert at fitness journals
+I remember hearing people in the gym talking sets and reps and I had no clue what that meant.
+After researching and talking to professionals I got the low down on what they mean, the different ways you can write them and how they help you work out.
+You’ll be an expert at fitness journals in no time

 Short for repetitions, this is the amount of times you repeat the exercise in one go, a lot of different people will write their sets and reps in different ways (I would love to know how you write yours, leave me a comment) I write mine like this;

 “Squats 2 x 12, 30r” = Which is simply, 2 rounds of 12 non-stop squats with 30 seconds rest in between = 24 squats total

 This can also be described as a “round” but essentially is the number of times you repeat the GROUP of exercises;

 “Squats 2 x 12, 30r” is 12 squats non stop, 30-second rest, repeat 2 times.

 Other ways of writing sets and reps: